 Today Congolese cobalt is a primary material used in the rechargeable batteries used in portable computing devices.
 Cobalt derives its name from the Germanic word "kobold," A mythological creature that European miners blamed for the toxic effects of the substances they extracted.
-Kobolds, now popular figures in fantasy gaming, are portrayed as doglike, less-than-human beings that dwell in the darkness of mines and dungeons, entirely adapted to life underground.
+Kobolds, now popular figures in fantasy gaming, are portrayed as dog- or lizard-like, less-than-human beings that dwell in the darkness of mines and dungeons, entirely adapted to life underground.